 One particular Sunday, I felt like I was wasting my time waiting for others to come for prayer.
 I had faithfully waited for three weeks without a single person responding.

 But this Sunday was different.
 A woman I had previously prayed with warmly greeted me and asked if I remembered her?
-We had prayed for her wayward daughter, who was a drug addict and had left her newborn child with her mom.
+We had prayed for her wayward daughter, a drug addict, and left her newborn child with her mom.

 Almost a year had passed since we had asked God to bring her daughter home.